BadPirate/nextstrap/README.md

 - **Bootswatch Theme Support**: Preinstalled with Cyborg theme
 - **Customizable Bootstrap Theme**: Easily swap themes by replacing a single CSS file
+- **Authenticated User API Endpoint**: Provides `/api/user` for fetching the current user's database record, used by the frontend for robust user/session context.

 ## Using